Michael Board MA. PG Dip. MBACP.

 A brief Philosophy of Counselling:

-I am drawn towards the approaches to counselling which are fundamentally philosophical and relational in kind.
+Sometimes we experience difficulties that are caused by events which are outside of our control, such as accidents, illness or bereavement.
+Or sometimes choices that we make, such as career or partner, do not turn out the way we hope or expect.
+This can lead to feelings of disillusionment, confusion or a sense of despair.
+With problems of this sort it is often not possible to speak with family or friends because there are complex feelings involved.
 Few of us learn growing up, about managing "difficult" feelings, how to express strong feelings in non destructive ways or how to regulate and soothe ourselves.
 Until such issues start to have a negative impact in our lives, we might not be aware that this is a problem.
-We may have developed coping mechanisms which over time, have created other issues for us such as addiction or breakdown of relationships.
+We may have developed coping mechanisms which over time, have created other issues for us, such as addiction or breakdown of relationships.
 Part of my job as a counsellor is to help unravel the behaviour patterns that are no longer serving you well and to begin to do things differently in your life.
 I believe counselling can help anybody who wants to work on themselves and that the "Examined Life" can make for a better life.

 Meditation and mindfulness can help to reduce stress and I will sometimes suggest using these techniques if clients are open to it.